jasenmichael/jasenmichael/content/bio.md

 ### Fun Facts

-I can 🛹 kickflip a 4 stair, and make fire without a lighter or matches.
+I can 🛹 kickflip a 4 stair, and make fire 🔥 with just things lying around the forest.

 ### ☕ Let's have coffee